tsljgj/anlp-fall2025-hw2/README.md

 - [ ] [Write a report](#writing-report)
 - [ ] [Submit your work](#submission--grading)

 All deliverables are due by **Thursday, October 9th**.
-This is a group assignment, see the assignment policies for this class.
+This is a group assignment, see the assignment policies for this class.[^1]

 ## Task: Retrieval Augmented Generation (RAG)